mapbender/mapbender-documentation/en/elements/export/printclient.rst

 * Reorder elements in front of white background

-  - Arrange elements into the foreground

-    + Right click Arrange → To the front
+  - Arrange elements into the foreground (right-click Arrange → To the front)

-  - Arrange map element into the background

-    + Right click Arrange → To the back
+  - Arrange map element into the background (right-click Arrange → To the back)

 * Select all